 Treat your tastebuds and indulge your sense of fun and adventure in the Northern Territory’s tropical capital city.

-Darwin is world famous for its fabulous food, colourful outdoor markets and a diverse range of adventure activities.
 From the sparkling harbour and WWII history to the city's Asian-influenced food and tropical outdoor lifestyle, Darwin is an adventurers' paradise.

 Local markets are a big part of Darwin’s personality.

 At the famous Mindil Beach Sunset Markets, sample international cuisine from over 60 food stalls, including Indonesian, Malaysian, Sri Lankan, Turkish, Greek, Cambodian, and Japanese just to name a few.

 Known as the laksa capital of Australia, you’ll find plenty of food stalls serving up the spicy noodle soup.
 If you’re looking for Australian fare, look no further than the local barramundi fish or even a crocodile dish.

 Enjoy dinner on the beach as you watch the sun setting into the ocean.
 Darwin is famous for its spectacular orange sunsets over the Arafura Sea.

 After dinner, browse the art and craft stalls, then relax with a local ice-cream or mango smoothie as fire twirlers, musicians and street performers entertain the crowds.